 Use security baselines to configure Windows 10 devices in Intune

 Use Intune's security baselines to help you secure and protect your users and devices.
-Security baselines are pre-configured groups of Windows settings that help you apply a known group of settings and default values that are recommended by the relevant security teams.
+Security baselines are pre-configured groups of Windows settings that help you apply the security settings that are recommended by the relevant security teams.
+You can also customize the baselines you deploy to enforce only those settings and values you require.
 When you create a security baseline profile in Intune, you're creating a template that consists of multiple device configuration profiles.

 This feature applies to: